‘Bold And The Beautiful’ Spoilers: Shauna Spites Brooke – Targets A Drunk Ridge & Beds Him

 — Bold & The Beautiful (@BandB_CBS) August 22, 2019

 During the week of September 9, Shauna will come face-to-face with Brooke.
 She wants to make amends with the Forresters for the harm that she has caused the family.
 But when Brooke sees her, she will be furious.
 She is still angry about how Shauna and Flo betrayed their trust and will give her a tongue-lashing.
-In addition, Brooke had just had an argument with Ridge about Thomas and she will be in a foul mood.
+In addition, Brooke had just had an argument with Ridge about Thomas, and she will be in a foul mood.

 In the meantime, it appears as if Ridge may pull a few strings in Flo’s case.
 After arguing with his wife, the dressmaker will head to the bar.
-According to The Bold and the Beautiful spoilers, the fight will be a vicious one and Ridge will try to drown his sorrows.
+According to The Bold and the Beautiful spoilers, the fight will be a vicious one, and Ridge will try to drown his sorrows.

 Of course, Shauna will spot him at the bar and make a beeline for him.
 The Bold and the Beautiful spoilers indicate that she will want to show her appreciation for his help with Flo.
-She may also want to spite Brooke for being so mean with her.
+She may also want to spite Brooke for being so mean to her.
 One thing will lead to another and they will spend the night together.
 Will “Bridge” be able to survive such a betrayal?

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.